Frederick Mills (rugby union)

 Frederick Mills was a rugby union international who represented England from 1872 to 1873.

 Early life

 Frederick Mills was born on 5 May 1849 in Chertsey.
 He attended Marlborough College.

 Rugby union career

 Mills made his international debut on 5 February 1872 at The Oval in the England vs Scotland match.

-Of the two matches he played for his national side he was on the winning side on one occasions.
+Of the two matches in which he played for his national side, he was on the winning side on one occasion.

 He played his final match for England on 3 March 1873 at Hamilton Crescent, Glasgow in the Scotland vs England match.